Johnnsonkp/running-planner/README.md

 ## Manual:

-Upon starting up the app the user is met with a welcome message and an authentication screen.
+Upon starting up the app the user is met with a welcome message.
 Once the user creates an account or logs in they’re then met with  several input questions:
 1. What is your name?
 2. What is your goal? [ Weight loss, Get toned, Performance gains]
 3. What is your experience? [ Beginner, Intermediate, Advance]